Humans aren’t the only ones who suffer from lactose intolerance.

 “Dairy products are not toxic to dogs; however, they are not necessary in their diet and may cause undue discomfort to your pet,” Dr. Rachel Barrack told The Dodo.
 “Well-balanced dog food will contain all the calcium requirements your dog needs.”

-While drinking milk from their mother is initially necessary to help young dogs grow, the need for milk becomes unnecessary once a dog has been weaned, especially cow’s milk.
+While drinking their mother’s milk is initially necessary to help young dogs grow, the need for milk becomes unnecessary once a dog has been weaned, especially milk from other species like cow’s milk and goat’s milk.
+Lots of dogs cannot digest lactose, which leads to adverse reactions.

 Check out the video below for some non-dairy treat ideas for your furry friend: